By Sandi Gohn

-In honor of Super Bowl LIV in Miami this Sunday, we dug into the USO archives and pulled 12 of our favorite images featuring a few USO-NFL highlights through the decades.
+In honor of Super Bowl LV in Tampa, Florida, this Sunday, we dug into the USO archives and pulled 12 of our favorite images featuring a few USO-NFL highlights through the decades.
 Take a look:

 In 1968, shortly after the first USO-NFL tour, Jack Kemp of the Buffalo Bills headed on a USO tour with fellow NFL players Andy Russell, Bobby Bell, Bill Brown, John David Crow, Bart Starr, Wayne Walker, Ernie Green and Lance Alworth.